 We may also use a portion of the net proceeds to acquire or invest in complementary businesses or products or to obtain the right to use complementary technologies or products.
+To the degree that we pursue any of these transactions, the amount of proceeds that we have available for working capital and general corporate purposes may decrease.
 We have no present plans or commitments relating to any of these types of transactions and are not currently engaged in any negotiations with respect to any of these transactions.